dnarain-astro/docs/astro/manage-workspaces.md

 :::

-As a Workspace Admin, you can add or remove users from your Workspace.
+As a Workspace Admin, you can add or remove users from your Workspace at any time.
 To add a user to a Workspace:

 1. In the Workspace view, go to the **Access** page.
 2. Click **Add member**.